-The Town of Oyster Bay hosted its 2022 Induction Ceremony on Jan 5., swearing-in board members Supervisor Joseph Saladino, Councilwoman Michele Johnson, Councilman Lou Imbroto, Councilman Tom Hand and Town Clerk Rich LaMarca after they were re-elected to their respective positions in November.
+The Town of Oyster Bay hosted its 2022 Induction Ceremony on Jan 5, swearing-in Supervisor Joseph Saladino, Councilwoman Michele Johnson, Councilman Lou Imbroto, Councilman Tom Hand and Town Clerk Rich LaMarca after they were re-elected to their respective positions in November.

-Supervisor Saladino and the Town Board have returned fiscal stability and trust to the town, turning a $44 million deficit into a $47 million surplus, all while cutting taxes.
-Under Saladino, the town has received six bond-rating increases, including recognition by Moody’s Financial Services and Standard and Poor’s Global Ratings with an A3 and A plus rating, respectively.
+Supervisor Saladino and the Town Board have returned fiscal stability and trust to the Town of Oyster Bay, turning a $44 million deficit into a $47 million surplus, all while cutting taxes.
+Under Saladino, the town has received six bond-rating increases, including recognition by Moody’s Financial Services and Standard and Poor’s Global Ratings with an A3 and A+ rating, respectively.
 And in 2020, the town was removed from the stress monitoring list by the New York state comptroller’s office.

 “We delivered the promise to protect your way of life, improve our parks, our infrastructure and your experience in this most beautiful Town,” Saladino said.
 “To magnify this accomplishment, we did it while cutting and freezing taxes four years in a row.”

 Oyster Bay town Council Members — including Republicans Tom Hand, 61, a former commissioner of the Massapequa Water District; Lou Imbroto, 37, a litigation attorney in private practice; and Michele Johnson, 47, an attorney — were also re-sworn-in Wednesday.
 Hand was originally appointed to the post in March 2017, Imbroto in 2017 and Johnson in July 2013.